Moya/Moya/Readme.md

 ### Swift Package Manager

+_Note: Instructions below are for using **SwiftPM** without the Xcode UI.
+It's the easiest to go to your Project Settings -> Swift Packages and add Moya from there._

-To integrate using Apple's Swift package manager, add the following as a dependency to your `Package.swift`:
+To integrate using Apple's Swift package manager, without Xcode integration, add the following as a dependency to your `Package.swift`:

 ```swift
 .package(url: "https://github.com/Moya/Moya.git", .upToNextMajor(from: "14.0.0"))